 A wide range of multi- sensory teaching styles are used so all children progress in lessons through first quality teaching, or in small group sessions.
-Staff have a good knowledge of pupils learning needs and differentiate tasks accordingly.
+Staff have a good knowledge of pupils' learning needs and will scaffold and adapt tasks accordingly.
 Resources are used appropriately and reviewed regarding their effectiveness.
-Pre teaching and post teaching ensures that children with SEN are able to access the same first quality teaching as the rest of the pupils in their class.